rgbarathan/AA_LLM/README.md

 AI-powered telecom architecture advisor using Retrieval-Augmented Generation (RAG), hybrid search, and a Streamlit web UI.
 It integrates with Google Gemini for high-quality responses grounded in a telecom knowledge base.

-> Looking for the complete enhancement details?
-See `docs/ENHANCEMENTS.md`.
+> For additional architectural deep-dive details, see `docs/ENHANCEMENTS.md`.

 ## 🎯 Overview